 Minimum enrolment number of 12 applies to this offering.
 Should enrolments not reach the minimum number required for on-campus study, students may be transferred to the on-line offering and advised of this change before semester commences.

-Approaches to Teaching Secondary English is designed to provide you with the essential theoretical knowledge and practical skills needed to be a proficient secondary English teacher.
+This unit is designed to provide you with the essential theoretical knowledge and practical skills needed to be a proficient secondary English teacher.
 This unit explores the ways in which adolescents learn to read, write, and communicate in English at the secondary level.
-It has a particular focus on contemporary approaches to the teaching of reading and writing in the secondary years, including close attention to the teaching of short stories, narratives, poetry, film, and multimodal texts.
+It has a particular focus on contemporary approaches to the teaching of reading and writing in the secondary years, including close attention to the teaching of narratives, poetry, film, dramatic performances, and multimodal texts.
 An important part of this unit involves understanding the Australian Curriculum English content and developing theoretically informed pedagogical approaches.
-You will be involved in analysing student work samples (reading and writing), observing the teaching of English in authentic learning settings, and in using the curriculum documents to plan explicit teaching experiences for language, literature, and literacy learning.
+You will be involved in analysing student work samples (reading and writing), observing English teaching practices, and in using the Australian Curriculum documents to plan explicit teaching experiences for language, literature, and literacy learning.

 |Unit name||English Studies in Secondary School|